-The City of Unley provides a Justice of the Peace service at the Unley Civic Centre for residents who are able to visit us.
+The City of Unley provides a Justice of the Peace service at the Unley Civic Centre.

 You can find the Volunteer Justice of the Peace at the Unley Civic Centre, Unley Rd.